-• ccm.system_info.txt
+system_info.txt

-This file provides settings for configuring the Telelogic Synergy installation system information.
+This file provides settings for configuring the Rational Synergy installation system information.
 The file is located in the \$CCM_HOME/etc directory and includes the following settings:

-• PROBLEM_SUBMIT_EMAIL-Email address to which problem information will be sent from the Submit Request dialog box in the Telelogic Synergy GUI.
-This option should be set to an internal email address so that the Telelogic Synergy experts at your company can review end-user requests to ensure they are valid and do not contain company-confidential information before passing them on to IBM Support.
+PROBLEM_SUBMIT_EMAIL-Email address to which problem information will be sent from the Submit Request dialog box in the Rational Synergy GUI.
+Set this option to an internal email address so that Rational Synergy experts at your company can review end-user requests to ensure they are valid and do not contain company-confidential information before passing them on to IBM Rational Software Support.